+ponent.

+Attributes

-- key the key to cache rendered content, often a value expression.
-For example, if we were caching a page fragment that displays a document, we might use key="Document-#{document.id}". - enabled a value expression that determines if the cache should be used. - region a JBoss Cache node to use (different nodes can have different expiry policies).
+key - the key to cache rendered content, often a value expression.
+For example, if we were caching a page fragment that displays a document, we might use key="Document-#{document.id}". enabled - a value expression that determines if the cache should be used. region - a JBoss Cache node to use (different nodes can have different ex-

+piry policies).

+Usage

+Description

 A link that supports invocation of an action with control over conversation propagation.
-Does not submit the form.
+Does not submit the form .

+Attributes

-- value the label. - action a method binding that specified the action listener. - view the JSF view id to link to. - fragment the fragment identifier to link to. - disabled is the link disabled? - propagation determines the conversation propagation style: begin, join, nest, none or end. - pageflow a pageflow definition to begin.
-(This is only useful when propagation="begin" or propagation="join".)
+• value - the label.

+• action - a method binding that specified the action listener.

+• view - the JSF view id to link to.

+• fragment - the fragment identifier to link to.

+• disabled - is the link disabled?

+• propagation - determines the conversation propagation style: begin, join, nest, none or end.

+• pageflow - a pageflow definition to begin.
+(This is only useful when propagation="begin" OF propagation="join".)

+Usage

+Description

 A button that supports invocation of an action with control over conversation propagation.
-Does not submit the form.
+Does not submit the form .

+Attributes